 - 1. The Desert Healthcare District Board of Directors determined that it will serve the best interests of the District to maintain membership in affiliated national, state and local organizations.
-Further, expenses incurred in attending meetings and conferences of the following organizations and functions are hereby designated as reimbursable: - 1.1 Meetings of organizations in which the District is a member (e.g. Association of California Health Care Districts, California Special Districts Association). - 1.2 Meetings directly related to the conduct of District business.
+Further, expenses incurred in attending meetings and conferences of the following organizations and functions are hereby designated as reimbursable or acceptable to be paid by the District: - 1.1 Meetings of organizations in which the District is a member (e.g. Association of California Health Care Districts, California Special Districts Association). - 1.2 Meetings directly related to the conduct of District business.
 Included in this category are groundbreaking and special events sponsored by healthcare organizations, both governmental and non-profit, receiving financial support from the District. - 1.3 Meetings of non-political community groups that extend a specific invitation to attend and at which the Board member actively participates in the program.

-- 1.4 Attendance at symposia and conventions, the primary purpose of which is to discuss or demonstrate health care issues or matters relating to special districts. - 1.5 Attendance at educational conference workshops which include curricula concerning district hospitals, special districts, or board administration. - 1.6 Attendance at other meetings which the Board specifically approves at a regular meeting of the Board, and which the Board determines as an occasion that constitutes the performance of official duties. - 1.7 Personally owned vehicles used in the conduct of District business must be insured for property and liability damage in an amount not less than the minimum limits required by the California Financial Responsibility Act. - 2.
+- 1.4 Attendance at educational conference workshops which include curricula concerning district hospitals, special districts, or board administration. - 1.5 Attendance at other meetings which the Board specifically approves at a regular or special meeting of the Board, and which the Board determines is an occasion that is health care related and constitutes the performance of official duties and which all Directors are invited to attend. - 1.6 Personally owned vehicles used in the conduct of District business must be insured for property and liability damage in an amount not less than the minimum limits required by the California Financial Responsibility Act. - 1.7 Attendance and expense authorization shall be subject to the approval guidelines noted in Policy #OP-14. - 2.
 Each Director shall be entitled to payment and/or reimbursement for all actual and necessary expenses incurred in the performance of official duties including expenses incurred relating to travel, meals, lodging, and other actual and necessary expenses incurred for attendance at meetings and conferences of organizations listed.
 Lodging expenses may not exceed the maximum group rate published by the conference or activity sponsor.
-Requests for Reimbursement must be submitted on a District approved Expense Form and shall include receipts documenting each expense.
-Director's expenses shall be reported at a minimum on a quarterly basis. - 2.1 All receipts shall include the detail of the expense (i.e. itemized restaurant slips shall accompany credit card receipts). - 2.2 The purpose of the meeting and individuals entertained shall be included on the receipts. - 2.3 The District does not reimburse for alcohol. - 2.4 Mileage reimbursement with use of personal vehicle.
+Requests for reimbursement must be submitted on a District approved Expense Form and shall include itemized receipts documenting each expense.
+Director's expenses shall be reported at a minimum on a quarterly basis. - 2.1 All receipts shall include the itemized detail of the expense (i.e. itemized restaurant slips shall accompany credit card receipts, itemized room service receipts should accompany any charges posted to a hotel receipt). - 2.2 The purpose of the meeting and individuals entertained shall be included on the receipts. - 2.3 The District does not reimburse for alcohol. - 2.4 Mileage reimbursement with use of personal vehicle.
 Staff the District office is considered the starting point for reimbursement.
-In some cases, the employee's home may be considered.
+In some cases, the employee's home may be considered with approval.
 Directors will typically use their District home or other reasonable starting point.